smeed652/everybite-app-admin/docs/stories/current/STORY-1-TEST-SUITE-RESTORATION-SPRINT-11.md

 - **Long-term**: Prevents regressions and builds confidence in our testing strategy
 - **Documentation**: Issues are documented through tests
 - **Process**: Established workflow for future bug fixes

+## ✅ Final Fixes, API Key Correction, and Proxy/Debug Cleanup (2025-07-21)

+- **API Key Issue Resolved:** Discovered a case-sensitive typo in `.env.test` (`VITE_API_KEY`).
+Updated to match the production key exactly, resolving all API integration test failures.
+- **Proxy/Debug Cleanup:** Removed all proxy-related debugging code and the `global-agent` dependency after confirming the root cause was not proxying but an environment variable typo.
+- **Best Practice Setup:** Updated `src/setupTests.ts` to load `.env.test` globally for all tests, ensuring environment variables are always available and reducing duplication.
+- **Test Suite Restored:** All API smoke tests now pass with the correct environment setup.
+Remaining test failures are unrelated to API/auth and will be addressed separately.
+- **Commit and Documentation:** Staged and committed all relevant changes, including test, hook, and environment updates, and cleaned up all debug/proxy artifacts.